Jubaroo/ClientModloaderInstaller/README.md

 # Client Modloader Installer

-- Installer for the client modloader.
+- Installer for [ago's client modloader](https://github.com/ago1024/WurmClientModLauncher).
 The goal is to make is as simple as possible to install the client modloader on PC.
 This is not a new mod launcher or anything.
 It is simply ago's modlauncher made into a simple installer.
 - Everything will be done for you through the install wizard.
 - Installer has been written from scratch using [NSIS](http://nsis.sourceforge.net/Main_Page).
 - Supports many different languages